lfoswald/lfoswald.github.io/_pages/nerd.md

 {% include base_path %}

-# Nerd stuff
+# Nerd

-The cool thing about science is that you can have a lot of fun with it.
+The cool thing about science is that you can have a lot of fun with it!

 ### Wizarding School House Sorting Test